-Eurobank Holdings has established a Board of Directors' Remuneration Policy (Remuneration Policy) in line with related requirements of Law 4548/2018 (the Law) (latest version of the Policy approved by the AGM on 23.7.2021).
+Eurobank Holdings has established a Board of Directors' Remuneration Policy (Remuneration Policy) in line with related requirements of Law 4548/2018 (the Law) (latest version of the Policy approved by the AGM on 21.7.2022).
 The Remuneration Policy has been created to satisfy the pertinent terms of the Law (articles 109, 110, 111, 112 and 114) and it also complies with relevant stipulations of the TRFA.

 The Remuneration Policy describes the key components and considerations of the remuneration framework for the members of the Board and its objective is to safeguard that remuneration is reasonable, gender neutral and sufficient to retain and attract directors with appropriate skills and experience to develop and implement the Eurobank Holdings' business strategy and ensure its long-term interests and sustainability, while avoiding excessive risk taking.
+This is achieved through the continuous monitoring of market trends and best practices on domestic and global levels and the setting of the remuneration framework which defines the salary structure and ranges, in order to attract and retain talented individuals accordingly.
+External, independently produced benchmarking analysis of the remuneration of the employees of the financial and the banking sector in Greece, is used in establishing the Policy, as well as the remuneration framework of the members of the Board.